Rape and Sexual Assault

 Fact: People of all ages and appearances, and of all classes, cultures, abilities, genders, sexualities, races and religions, are raped.
 Rape is an act of violence and control, and has nothing to do with the perceived 'attractiveness' of a victim.

-Myth: Only gay men rape men.
+Myth: Only gay men get raped and only gay men rape men.

 Myth: Sexual abuse doesn't happen in same-sex relationships.